Mark Seif: Personal life

-Seif worked for the Los Angeles District Attorney's Office from 1994-1996 as a California Supreme Court certified law student practitioner, and assisted in the prosecution of the O. J. Simpson case.
+Seif worked for the Los Angeles District Attorney's Office from 1994 to 1996 as a California Supreme Court certified law student practitioner, and assisted in the prosecution of the O. J. Simpson case.
 Subsequently, in 1997, Seif joined the national labor and employment law firm of Fisher & Phillips in their Newport Beach, California office.
 There he represented management exclusively in several high-profile sex harassment lawsuits.
 Seif left the firm in 1999 to become General Counsel of Preferred Capital Corporation, a business financial services firm in Tahoe City, California.
 In May 2001, Seif quit practicing law to pursue a full-time career as a professional poker player and TV personality.

 In 2016, Seif founded PRIME Soccer Club, a competitive sports organization in Southern Nevada, where he serves as executive director.
 Seif currently resides in Henderson, Nevada and has two daughters, Sarah and Ashley.